ejaetan/python-mit-courseware/README.md

 # MIT OCW A Gentle Introduction to Programming Using Python

-This course teaches me how to plan and organize programs, as well as the syntax and grammar of the Python language.
+This course teaches me how to plan and organize programs, and improve my knowledge in the syntax and grammar of the Python language.

 Game Projects: The hangman, Game of life, Tetris